rubasace/radarr-folder-organizer/README.md

 ## Requirements
 * Python 3.4 or greater
 * Radarr server

+## Troubleshooting
+Log level is set to INFO by default, with the bare minimum information logged.
+In case of an issue it's recommended to set the log level to DEBUG.
+Feel free to open an issue if something is not working as expected.

 ## Notes
 * Radarr Folder Organizer will try to move your files and abort the movie update if it can't, so it should have access to the movies library files.